Acknowledgement of linked data sources

 - Queensland Health, including the Statistical Services Branch, for providing the Queensland Hospital Admitted Patient and Queensland Perinatal Data Collections.

-- Department of Health Western Australia, including the Data Linkage Branch, for providing the WA Hospital Morbidity Data Collection, Midwives Notification System, and Emergency Department Data Collection.
+- Department of Health Western Australia, including the Data Linkage Branch, and the WA Hospital Morbidity Data Collection, Midwives Notification System, and Emergency Department Data Collection.